 Withdrawal Rules for Spouse & Non-Spouse Beneficiaries

-All the assets must be distributed by the 5th year after the year in which the account holder died.
-This method is no available if the account holder was older than 70 ½ at the time of death.
+All the assets must be distributed by the 10th year after the year in which the account holder died.
 This option may make sense compared to the Lump Sum option explained next to spread out the tax liability over a longer period.

 Lump Sum Distribution